ryuji-konishi/AplacChat/frontend/README Setup chat-frontend on AWS EC2.md

 ```

 #### 2. Activate the environment
 Create an alias that activates the virtual environment.
+This is only useful when you run Python on terminal for testing and checking.
+Since we use Linux daemon to run the app, we don't actually need this.

 Open ~/.bashrc and add the following line.
 ```
 alias activate_tf140py2="source /home/apps/prg/virtualenv/tf140py2/bin/activate"